shawnkx/Fast-MoS/README.md

 Python 2.7, Tensorflow 1.6.0

-## Reproduce our results on MT (WMT 2014)
+## Reproduce our results on MT (WM 2014 EN-DE)

-Our code is based on the >[THUMT](https://github.com/thumt/THUMT).
+Our code is based on the [THUMT](https://github.com/thumt/THUMT).
 After processing the WMT 14 EN-DE corpus, simply run
 ```bash run.sh```

 For more data processing and model evaluation scripts details, please go to [THUMT](https://github.com/thumt/THUMT) for more details.